PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes: Methodological Details

-In our framework, we condition the denoising network on additional input \(y\), which controls the density of certain primitives in the scene (e.g., vegetation).
-The network then becomes \( \epsilon_\theta(\mathbf{z}_{\mathcal{L}}^t, t, y)\), and the training objective is modified as:
+In our method, we further condition the denoising network on a scene label \(y\), controlling the density of specific scene primitives (\eg vegetation).
+The resulting conditional network \( \epsilon_\theta(\mathbf{z}_{\mathcal{L}}^t, t, y)\) is trained with the modified objective: